erics273/learning-angular4-with-timely/05-what-is-a-component.md

 });
 ```

+and the HTML and JavaScript are not near each other which
+makes the maintenance of this kind of code organization
-This is hard to maintain.
-Unless you get smart, you
+difficult.
+Unless you get smart, you may end up with a lot
-may end up with a lot of places that have the
-`<div class="star-rating">` block.
-And, because the
+of places that have the `<div class="star-rating">` block.
-JavaScript is in some file that contains a lot of
+And, because the JavaScript is in some file that contains
-other JavaScript that doesn't have anything to do with
+a lot of other JavaScript that doesn't have anything to do
-star-based ratings, figuring out where to go to fix
+with star-based ratings, figuring out where to go to fix a
-a bug and making sure that it gets fixed in all the
+bug and making sure that it gets fixed in all the places
-places can be really, really hard.
+can be really, really hard.

 So, Angular (and frameworks like Angular) say to you,
 "Hey, you want a little widget that represents a